EMH-Mark-I/ytscrape/README.md

 bash

 #### Known Issues
-• Streaming videos with mpv might not always work due to youtube occasionally using different formats.
-Quality ranges for the script have been set for 180p, 360p, 720p, and best (which is mpv default.)
-I left out DASH options since those don't seem to always work, and due to audio being split from video.
-I'll might setup an easy way to just copy the whole URL to clipboard so that you can use it however you want outside of the script.
+• Quality ranges for the script have been set for only 180p, 360p, 720p, and best (which is mpv default.)
+DASH quality options are not included since their files are split and not possible to stream.

 • If you're following a large number of channels, it can take a while for the script (using wget) to obtain each of the channels.